 - GOTR-MOCO will find a secure a rain site (classroom, gym, etc.), through ICB/CUPF for public schools.
 Private schools and other facilities must arrange for their own inclement weather rooms with the school/site.

 - Distribute, according to site or public school guidelines, information forms to all girls in age group (3rd –5th for Girls on the Run® and 6th–8th for Girls on Track®).

-- Provide a coach and/or assistant coach trained by GOTR of Montgomery County, Inc. See Coaching information.
+- Provide a coach trained by GOTR of Montgomery County, Inc. See Coaching information.

 - Choose two days a week for lessons, 1 to 1 1/2 hour for each lesson.

-- Help secure a space, and plan, with the assistance of coaches and GOTR parents, for the end of season team celebration.
+- Secure a space, and plan, with the assistance of coaches and GOTR parents, for the end of season team celebration.